Select Language

 2.3.
 PassVQT Enhancement

-The authors also present PassVQT (PassGPT with Vector Quantization), an enhanced version incorporating techniques from VQ-VAE.
-This modification aims to increase the perplexity of generated passwords, potentially making them more diverse and harder to guess by other models, though the trade-offs with realism require careful evaluation.
+The authors introduce PassVQT, a variant enhanced with Vector Quantized Transformer techniques.
+This modification aims to increase the perplexity (a measure of uncertainty) of the generated passwords, potentially leading to more diverse and less predictable outputs, though the trade-offs with guessability require careful evaluation.

 3.1.
 Password Guessing Performance